siacentral/scprime-docker/README.md

 wallet.

-`docker volume create scp-data` creates a new persistent volume called "scp-data" to store Sia's data and blockchain.
+`docker volume create scp-data` creates a new persistent volume called "scp-data" to store SCPrime's data and blockchain.
 This will allow for the blockchain to remain consistent between container restarts or updates.

 Containers should never share volumes.
 If multiple SCPrime containers are